nerfstudio-project/viser/docs/source/index.rst

 - Scene interaction tools (clicks, selection, transform gizmos)
 - Programmatic camera control and rendering
 - An entirely web-based client, for easy use over SSH!

+The goal is to provide primitives that are (1) easy for simple visualization tasks, but (2) can be composed into more elaborate interfaces.
+Here are some examples of what you visualize with Viser:

+.. raw:: html

+   <video src="https://brentyi.github.io/viser-example-assets/viser_demos.mp4" controls playsinline width="100%"></video><section id="examples">